coletangsy/coletangsy/README.md

 - 📝 Recently completed the **Google Data Analytics Professional Certificate**

-- 🌱 Currently taking a **16-week full-time Data Science and Machine Learning Immersive Bootcamp**
+- 🌱 Currently Finished a **16-week full-time Data Science and Machine Learning Immersive Bootcamp**

 - 👨‍💻 All of my **projects** are available at [https://github.com/coletangsy](https://github.com/coletangsy)